Capitalization rate: Cash flow defined

+Note that one distinction for real estate property's is that operating expenses include property taxes, as such provisions are part of the business model.

+Moreover, the annual debt service is the sum of a property's interest burden and principal amortization.

 Depreciation in the tax and accounting sense is excluded from the valuation of the asset, because it does not directly affect the cash generated by the asset.
 To arrive at a more careful and realistic definition, however, estimated annual maintenance expenses or capital expenditures will be included in the non-interest expenses.

 Although NOI is the generally accepted figure used for calculating cap rates (financing and depreciation are ignored), this is often referred to under various terms, including simply income.

-Use for comparison
+Use-case of cap rates

-Capitalization rates provide a tool for investors to use for roughly valuing a property based on its Net Operating Income.
-For example, if a real estate investment provides $160,000 a year in Net Operating Income and similar properties have sold based on 8% cap rates, the subject property can be roughly valued at $2,000,000 because $160,000 divided by 8% (0.08) equals $2,000,000.
+Capitalization rates are a tool for investors to use for estimating the value of a property based on its net operating income (NOI).
+For example, if a real estate investment provides $160,000 a year in NOI and similar properties have sold based on 8% cap rates, the subject property can be roughly valued at $2,000,000 because $160,000 divided by 8% (0.08) equals $2,000,000.
 A comparatively higher cap rate for a property would indicate greater risk associated with the investment (decreasing demand for the product, and the corresponding value), and a comparatively lower cap rate for a property might indicate less risk (increased demand for the product).
 Some factors considered in assessing risk include creditworthiness of a tenant, term of lease, quality and location of property, and general volatility of the market.